ericwbailey/ericwbailey.website/source/writing/accessibe-and-the-false-david-vs-goliath-narrative.md

 This is not news.
 It is [knowledge that has been painstakingly-assembled by others](https://adrianroselli.com/2020/06/accessibe-will-get-you-sued.html).
 The reason why you might not be aware of this is the focus of this post.
 Before we get any further, know that accessiBe:

-- [Has been repeatedly sued](https://adrianroselli.com/2020/06/accessibe-will-get-you-sued.html#Lawsuit) for failing to deliver on what its product promises,
+- [Has been repeatedly identified as a source of inacessibility in lawsuit](https://adrianroselli.com/2020/06/accessibe-will-get-you-sued.html#Lawsuit), failing to deliver on what its product promises,
 - Is [not recommended as a viable short or long-term strategy](https://go.forrester.com/blogs/whats-wrong-with-quick-fix-products-for-digital-accessibility/) by Forrester,
 - Was [disavowed by The National Federation of the Blind](https://nfb.org/about-us/press-room/national-convention-sponsorship-statement-regarding-accessibe) because of their actions, and
 - Was [cautioned against](https://www.youtube.com/watch?v=R12Z1Sp-u4U) by [Haben freakin’ Girma](https://habengirma.com/) herself.